-separated (see Appendix Figure B2 for Google Earth images of sample villages), they seem to be informationally connected.
+Finally, our non-experimental finding that settlement boundaries also matter suggests that informational factors may be less salient.
+While settlements typically tend to be physically separated (see Appendix Figure B2 for Google Earth images of sample villages), they seem to be informationally connected.
 This is both based on qualitative fieldwork and the fact that we find no difference in respondents' knowledge of the training center and its precise location based on whether the training center is located in one's own settlement or not.
 As a further test of connectivity, we use data from our baseline survey on whether respondents are aware of others who may have used one of seven different services (public or private health centers, schools, police, courts, sanitation, and utilities).
 If informational flows were poorer across than within settlements, then we would expect that the individual response would be more correlated to those in their settlement than to those in other settlements in the same village.
 We find that this is not the case.
+Despite settlements being physically disconnected and their own village), there is no effect of crossing the village boundary in this knowledge (see Appendix Table 6).
+Specifically, for each respondent we construct the percentage of (the seven) services the person reports they know someone else used.
+We then regress this individual measure on the average response for the same question given by individuals in the person's (i) own settlement (excluding the person themselves) and (ii) own village (excluding all individuals in their own settlement).
+We find own knowledge is highly predicted by both settlement and village knowledge - with a coefficient of 0.44 on own settlement average and 0.40 on own village (excluding own settlement) average.
+Importantly, both are statistically indistinguishable, i.e., we cannot reject that the two coefficients are statistically the same (p-value is 0.73).
+This test suggests that an individual's own knowledge is quite responsive to the knowledge of those in their own settlements and villages.

-Despite settlements being physically disconnected and seeing boundary effects, they seem to be informationally connected, suggesting that informational differences are likely not a major factor inducing boundary effects.
+seeing boundary effects, they seem to be informationally connected, suggesting that informational differences are likely not a major factor inducing boundary effects.

-Peer and Network Effects: The success of within-village training and of GT suggests that there may be positive peer and network effects that could generate access advantages for within-village training.
+Peer and Network Effects: The success of in-village training and of GT suggests that there may be positive peer and network effects that could generate access advantages for in-village training.